FAQs

 Shared Equity

-For example, if you purchase a $400,000 home with a 25% shared equity, you will only make repayments on a $300,000 loan (minus any deposit you paid up front).
+For example, if you purchase a $400,000 home with 25% shared equity, you will only make repayments on a $300,000 loan (minus any deposit you paid up front).
 Keep in mind that you are still required to pay 100% of the deposit, stamp duty, council fees and any other costs associated with the home.

 Yes.
 The shared equity arrangement is only for the home loan amount, not for the deposit.
 This means, you will still need to meet the lenders deposit requirements.